maane018/Design-Patterns/src/main/java/StrategyPattern/FinalApproach/README.md

 1. We are not forcing the behavior on anybody.
 2. No duplicate/redundant code
 3. Contracts for duck are also defined
-4. Runtime behavior changes are also supported using all args constructor and constructor injection.
+4. Runtime behavior changes are also supported using all args constructor and constructor/setter injection.

 **Cons of this approach**: